The purpose of this website is to keep a record of the cool stuff I do. I want it to be my Feynman Notebook of a sort.

 Massive storage systems: I designed and built the namespace module for EOS, the Tier-0 storage system for the Large Hadron Collider's data.
-Last time I checked, its 5 instances at CERN held 200 million files and 30 petabytes of data.
-By now, it's likely double or triple that because of recent intense data taking.
+The last time I checked, its five instances at CERN held 200 million files and 30 petabytes of data.
+By now, they seem to be in the exabyte range, or at least that's what my former colleagues tell me.

 C/C++: In the antiquity, when clang's support for C++ was in the planning phase, I wrote the proof-of-concept prototype for Cling.
 Quite surprisingly, my name is still in some of the source files, even though the code changed a lot.
 I also did some work on C++ introspection extending existing systems (CINT and Reflex) to handle data model evolution rules.